alexmercerind/dart_vlc/README.md

 There aren't any media (audio or video) playback libraries for Flutter on Windows/Linux yet.
 So, this project is all about that.
 As one might be already aware, VLC is one of the best media playback tools out there.

-So, now you can use it to play audio or video [WIP] files from Flutter Desktop app.
+So, now you can use it to play audio or video files from Flutter Desktop app.

 The API style of this project is highly influenced by [assets_audio_player](https://github.com/florent37/Flutter-AssetsAudioPlayer) due to its ease of use.
 This project will serve as a base to add Windows & Linux support to already existing audio playback libraries like [just_audio](https://github.com/ryanheise/just_audio) and [assets_audio_player](https://github.com/florent37/Flutter-AssetsAudioPlayer).